Vietnam People's Armed Forces

-The Vietnam People's Armed Forces (Lực lượng Vũ trang nhân dân Việt Nam (LLVTNDVN)) are the armed uniformed services and national security forces of the Socialist Republic of Vietnam, and should not be confused with the People’s Army of Vietnam.
-The Armed Forces are placed under the political leadership of the sole-ruling Communist Party of Vietnam and under the supreme command of the Central Military Commission of the Communist Party of Vietnam.
-It consists of three components: the Vietnam People's Army which is the military of Vietnam, the Vietnam People's Public Security which is the law enforcement agency (police) of Vietnam and Vietnam Militia and Self-Defence Force which is the militia of Vietnam.
+The Vietnam People's Armed Forces (Lực lượng Vũ trang nhân dân Việt Nam – LLVTNDVN) are the armed uniformed services and national security forces of the Socialist Republic of Vietnam.
+The Armed Forces are placed under the political leadership of the sole-ruling Communist Party of Vietnam and under the supreme command of the Central Military Commission, headed by the General Secretary.
+It consists of three components: the People's Army of Vietnam which is the military, the People's Public Security of Vietnam which is the law enforcement agency (police), and Vietnam Militia and Self-Defence Force which is the militia.

 People's Army of Vietnam

 The People's Army of Vietnam (alternatively Vietnam People's Army; Vietnamese: Quân đội nhân dân Việt Nam) is the mainline military force of Vietnam.
 The PAVN includes: the Vietnam People's Ground Force (including major components like the Special Forces of Vietnam), the Vietnam People's Navy (including Naval Infantry, Naval Special Operation Force and Naval Air Force), the Vietnam People's Air Force (Air Defence - Air Force), the Vietnam Border Guard and the Vietnam Coast Guard.